hippogamesunity/SimpleGif/README.md

 <a href='https://ko-fi.com/S6S5DWU2' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-Simple GIF is pure implementation of GIF based on GIF89a Specification.
+Hi!
+This project is pure implementation of GIF based on GIF89a Specification.

-Simple GIF is cross-platform library.
+Simple GIF is lightweight cross-platform library.
 It doesn't use Windows system libs (like System.Drawing and System.Windows.Media) or any 3rd-party components.

 Basically, I've created it for processing GIF files in my mobile app Pixel Studio that was made with Unity 2018.
 It's Mono based game engine, so you can't just include system libraries to your project.

+Features:
+- lightweight (18KB binary)
+- pure (no references)
+- fast (want to believe)
+- proper namings (according to GIF spec)
+- well formatted (ReSharper)
+- well commented

 Requirements:
 - set target platform .NET Framework 3.5 if you want to use this lib with Unity